physimals/asl-docs/aslcalib_userguide.rst

 --tr <TR_value>  TR of the calibration sequence in seconds, default is 3.2 s.
 --cagin <calibration_gain>  The relative gain of the ASL data to that of the calibration image, default 1.
 This allows for the case where the ASL data has been acquired with a higher gain than the calibration images, for example where background suppression was used allowing for a higher gain to be set for the ASL data.
--cref <calibration_reference_image>  A further image aquired using the same parameters as the main calibration file, but with a different coil to be used as a reference to calculate the sensitivity of the coil used for the main ASL data.
+--cref <calibration_reference_image>  A further image aquired using the same parameters as the main calibration file, but with a different coil to be used as a reference to calculate the sensitivity of the coil used for the main ASL data.
--osen <sensitivity_image_out_file>  Specify where the sensitivity file can be saved, if a reference image has been supplied with ``--cref``.
+--osen <sensitivity_image_out_file>  Specify where the sensitivity file can be saved, if a reference image has been supplied with ``--cref``.
 This can be used later to correct an estimated CBF image for coil sensitivity.
--isen <sensitivity_image>  provide a sensitivity image (that matches the calibration image) to be used in calcuations.
+--isen <sensitivity_image>  provide a sensitivity image (that matches the calibration image) to be used in calcuations.

 *SatRecov*